BrockDSL/Collection-Builder-Tutorial/README.md

 6) Go back to root directory and found _config.yml file

-    a) Edit the file according to the specifications recorded in file
+   * Edit the file according to the specifications recorded in file

 7) Navigate to the _data directory from the root branch and open theme.yml

-    a) Work through file and edit according to specifications
+    * Work through file and edit according to specifications

-    Note: be sure to edit the name beside the 'metadata' tag to the name of your csv file that contains your metadata
+    * Note: be sure to edit the name beside the 'metadata' tag to the name of your csv file that contains your metadata

 8) Publish digital collection through master branch